Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 No-show rate (and its impact on scheduling)

-Pillar 5: Scalability and integrations
+Pillar 5: Scalability and Integrations

 Once you grow (more visitors, more teams, multiple locations), your visitor management quickly becomes more complex.
 A VMS helps standardize processes across sites and enables centralized reporting.

-In addition, integration with existing tools is crucial - such as calendars, notification software, access control, and badge printers.
+Integration with existing tools is crucial - such as calendars, notification software, access control, and badge printers.

 Possible KPIs